ebbersplayspop/pdsnd_github/README.md

 ### Description
 As I have not attended the Python course, I have not done the Bikeshare project so ths is sample text.
+This is an update to the README to provide a more detailed commit message.

 ### Files used
 Example files created but are of no value: